How to Track Macros for Beginners

 3. Shoot for Ranges Rather than Specific Targets

 Once you feel comfortable getting all three macros at every meal and targeting one macro as a priority, you’re probably ready to address all three macros.
 But you don’t have to be exact or precise with the amounts to gain benefits.
-In fact, the USDA suggests ranges for each macro that you can use when first starting out.
+In fact, the DGA suggests ranges for each macro that you can use when first starting out.
+Again, those ranges are:

 • 10% — 35% of calories from protein